From an eight-attorney Atlanta real estate outfit, Morris,

 In 1976, eight Atlanta lawyers formed a small firm dedicated to

-real estate.
-Over the next few decades, Morris Manning grew in size
+real estate and litigation.
+Over the next few decades, Morris,

-its practices in real estate investment trusts, middle-market
+recognized MMM for its practices in real estate investment trusts,

 Morris Manning has also turned heads with its corporate